introgreek/introgreek.github.io/docs/03-homework/homework.md

 1. The teacher snatched the book of the student.
 2. The citizen spoke to the jurors.
 3. The woman wrote the poem for the child.
+4. The girl led the boy's horses.
+5. The witness wrote the opinions for himself.

 [Answer key here](answer-key#homework-8-due-r-28).